 Two crucial elements are coinciding here.
 The ability to find highly skilled individuals to do specific design tasks and the ability to print and ship affordably.

-The major change is Print-on-Demand.
+The major change is Print-on-Demand

 Twenty years ago, you could write a book, edit it thoroughly, get it to proofread, hire a designer to lay it out, and commission a cover.
 Once all that was done, you’d still need thousands of dollars to buy a print run.
 Then you’d be on the hook for that cost (and storage) until you sold all those books.

-Now you can take your perfected interior and cover files and publish them through one of many online self-publishers (I recommend Lulu, but I am a bit biased).
+Now you can take your perfected interior and cover files and publish them through one of many online self-publishers (I recommend Lulu, but I am biased).
 Once published, you can sell books online and print them on-demand for readers.

 It just keeps getting better…

 Seriously, it does.
 Self-publishing introduced print-on-demand, but it didn’t introduce online retail.
 Or online promotion.
 Or the social media tools necessary to disseminate your content.
 Those tools have all developed independently over the last two decades.
-Web 3.0 is going to focus on individual creators connecting through shared Internet tools at very reasonable costs.
+Web 3.0 will focus on individual creators connecting through shared Internet tools at very reasonable costs.
 Paying a margin to retailers to sell your product is no longer the only or even the best way to sell.

 Just look at these companies revolutionizing online commerce: